chris-belcher/electrum-personal-server/README.md

   privacy by connecting to public Electrum servers, disconnect from the internet first or run Electrum with the command line argument `--server localhost:50002:s`.
-To avoid accidentally connecting to public electrum servers, also use the command line argument `--oneserver`.
+To avoid accidentally connecting to public electrum servers, also use the command line argument `--offline`.

 - Download the [latest release](https://github.com/chris-belcher/electrum-personal-server/releases)
   of Electrum Personal Server.
 If using Windows OS take the packaged binary